Bond Program Information

 November 19: Design Guidance Community Meeting

-All stakeholders will have an opportunity to provide input at this meeting.
-Scheduled for November 19, 6:30 – 8:00 pm, this will be a listening and learning opportunity for anyone who is interested in providing input on the four design guidance team topic areas.
-The meeting will be held at Lincoln Elementary School in the gym.
-Translation and childcare will be provided.
+All stakeholders had an opportunity to provide input at this meeting.
+This was a listening and learning opportunity for anyone interested in providing input on the four design guidance team topic areas.
+The meeting was held at Lincoln Elementary School in the gym.

 Site-based committees for these schools will be announced and meetings with the architects will begin soon after.
 These committees will serve as advisors to the design professionals and will continue at least through the life of the project at their respective school.